-11. This draft IEE has been prepared in accordance with ADB SPS requirements for Environment Category B projects and based on best available information as per preliminary engineering designs.
-It will be updated once detailed design phase is completed.
-However, this draft IEE already provides mitigation and monitoring measures to ensure no significant impacts as a result of the subproject.
-Preliminary designs have already integrated a number of avoidance and mitigation measures discussed in the IEE, and locations/siting of the proposed infrastructures were considered to further reduce impacts.
+11. ThisdraftIEEhas been prepared in accordance with ADB SPS requirements for Environment Category B projects and based on best available information as per preliminary engineering designs.
+However, this draft IEE already provides mitigation and monitoring measures to ensure no significant impacts as a result of the subproject.Preliminary designs have already integrated a number of avoidance and mitigation measures discussed in the IEE, and locations/siting of the proposed infrastructures were considered to further reduce impacts.